Grace to you and Happy Easter!

-On this Day 5 of our novena, how about we meditate on Counsel—that special gift that helps us offer appropriate words at appropriate times.
-Not only do we need the gift of counsel for ourselves, we need it for others too.
-It’s a gift of service; and how pleasant it can be for someone to say, “I like listening to you, because your words edify and show the way in the dark.”
+On this Day 5 of our novena, how about we meditate on counsel?
+It is a unique gift that helps us speak the right words at appropriate times.
+Not only do we need the gift of counsel for ourselves, but we also need it for others.
+It's a gift of service.
+How pleasant it can be for someone to say, "I like listening to you because your words edify and show the way in the dark."

-You plead my cause – like the Son, against all condemnatory accusations from the enemy of my salvation.
+You plead my cause–like the Son, against all condemnatory accusations from the enemy of my salvation.
 You come in to remedy a crumbling situation by the force of your presence and love.
-In fact, your presence alone is consoling and revitalizing.
+Your presence alone is consoling and revitalizing.

-You are the Counsel—directing the Church through the thick and thin of turbulent times.
-I remember when our Lord and Savior encouraged us to be of good cheer, never anxious, because you will tell us what to say at the right time (see Matthew 10:19).
+You are the counsel—directing the Church through the thick and thin of turbulent times.
+I remember when our Lord and Savior encouraged us to be of good cheer, never anxious, because you will tell us what to say at the right time (see Mt 10:19).
 Yes!
 I believe it.
-I know it’s true.
+I know it's true.

 I know too that Christ will continue to be glorified in the life of believers (Jn 17:10-11) if you dwell with us as the Lord promised.

-Oh Holy Spirit, help me with the gift of Counsel.
-I need it not just for me, but also for my family, the Church, the community, and for all around me.
-I believe with it, I can offer good advice to those desperately in need of it.
+Oh, Holy Spirit, help me with the gift of counsel.
+I need it not only for me but also for my family, the Church, the community, and all around me.
+I believe with it, I can offer sound advice to those desperately in need of it.

 I need, too, to be blessed by counseling words in my down moments.
-The saying quoted by our Lord, “Doctor cure yourself” is true.
+The saying quoted by our Lord, "Doctor cure yourself," is correct.
 All my life, I have not seen one who was the best counselor of himself or herself.
-Second opinions – good, holy and appropriate counselors are needed also.
+Second opinions—reasonable, holy, and appropriate counselors are also needed.

-Pray: Come Holy Spirit.
+Pray: Come, Holy Spirit.
+I need you.
 We need you.
-Speak your word of direction when we are at a crossroad.
+Speak your word of direction when we are at a crossroads.
 Amen.

 Continue the novena prayer Come Holy Spirit, Creator Blest by clicking here